kahunacohen/trackit/README.md

    files however you like in that directory, **as long as the name of the file contains the bank account key** somewhere in the file name.
 The bank account key is the name of the bank account with underscores that you set in the `trackit.yaml` file below.
 For example if one of your bank account keys is `bank_of_america`, you can name the file `bank_of_america_transactions.csv`, as long as **bank_of_america** is a substring of the filename.
 1. Create a `trackit.yaml` configuration file.
-By default it should go to `~/trackit.yaml`, but you can set a custom location.
+By default it will be `~/trackit-data/trackit.yaml`, but you can set a custom location.
    See `trackit init -h`.
 In your `trackit.yaml` file, map each CSV heading for each account to one of the three required trackit database tables.
 These tables are:

    * `transaction_date`